 This is also an opportunity to evaluate the responsibilities of people involved with your current marketing technologies.
 This is particularly important for your hub technologies, as they’re interconnected with the rest of your stack.

-That’s another benefit of using a tool like CabinetM, because it allows you to collaborate your teams on technology strategy, sharing knowledge and processes related to your stack as a whole, not just individual tools:
+That’s another benefit of using a tool like CabinetM.
+It allows you to collaborate your teams on technology strategy, sharing knowledge and processes related to your stack as a whole, not just individual tools:

-For best results, you should have written processes illustrating who needs to familiarize themselves with certain tools and what tasks they’re expected to do.
+For best results, create written processes explaining who needs to familiarize themselves with certain tools and what tasks they’re expected to do.
 Having a strong, clear organizational structure is crucial to building an effective marketing stack.

 Digital marketing today is only as effective as the web of technologies behind it.
-There are lots of ways to build a complete MarTech stack, but some setups will be more effective or affordable than others.
+There are lots of ways to build a complete MarTech stack.
+However, some setups will be more effective or affordable than others.

-The best advice you can follow is to look at the big picture, minimize the number of tools you need to achieve the same business goals, and ensure your internal teams are maximizing the benefits of each technology.
-Then be sure you reevaluate your MarTech stack from time to time, as new technologies, features and integrations are always coming out that can help you optimize your stack even more.
+The best advice is to look at the big picture: minimize the number of tools you need to achieve business goals and ensure your teams maximize the benefits of each technology.
+Reevaluate your MarTech stack periodically, as new technologies, features and integrations are always coming out that can help you optimize your stack even more.